Update: ‘Price’ and ‘Retail’ sections updated and ‘TopElectricSUV says’ section added.

 Due to its large dimensions and batteries, the Vinfast VF 9 could be quite heavy and thus require a high-performance powertrain.
 VinFast plans to fit two motors that generate 300 kW (402 hp) of total power and 472 lb.-ft. of total torque in the VF 9.
 6.3 seconds is the 0-60 mph sprint time.

 Initially, reports suggested that a 106 kWh battery pack will be standard in the VF 9.
 VinFast later confirmed that there will be two battery pack options.
 The standard-range battery pack will offer a range of 272 miles in an ‘Eco’ version and 262 miles in a ‘Plus’ version.
 The extended-range battery pack will allow traveling up to 369 miles in the Eco, and up to 360 miles in the Plus.
+We expect the bigger battery pack to deliver an EPA-est. range of close to 300 miles.
+The VF 9 is unlikely to beat the Rivian R1S’ EPA-est. range of 316 miles.

 VinFast has a tie-up with Electrify America for the charging of its EVs in the U.S. The company says that its U.S. customers will get two years of complimentary charging sessions at what happens to be America’s largest open ultra-fast charging network.
 There are 800 Electrify America charging stations, with about 3,500 individual chargers available to use or with construction completed.
 These chargers offer charging at 150 kW and even at 350 kW.

 VinFast will import EVs initially, but it doesn’t see that as a long-term strategy.
-The company plans to build the VF 9 alongside the 5-seat VF-8 at a new U.S. plant located in North Carolina from 2024.
+The company plans to build the VF 9 alongside the 5-seat VF 8 at a new U.S. plant located in North Carolina from 2024.

 VinFast will establish its American factory in Chatham County’s Triangle Innovation Point mega-site.
 Spread across 800 hectares, this production site will facilitate electric car and bus production and assembly, EV battery production, and ancillary industries for suppliers.
-Construction will begin later this year, and then production may start in July 2024.
+Construction will begin later in 2022, and then production may start in July 2024.
 The company expects to have an annual production capacity of 150,000 vehicles in the first phase.

 VinFast VF 9 Release Date